Natural Remedies For Asthma & Chronic Breathing Problems

 In a severe asthma attack, the airways can close so much that not enough oxygen gets to vital organs causing a medical emergency.
 This needs to be taken seriously since people can die from severe asthma attacks.

-Before I share some natural remedies and solutions, here are some levels of Asthma severity to keep in mind.
+Before we share some natural remedies and solutions, here are some levels of Asthma severity to keep in mind.

 Four Levels of Asthma Severity